 2.5.
 Wood decay

 Wood decomposition by fungi is rather fast [90,91].
 Fackler et al. [92] described rapid lignin degradation by some white-rot fungi, occurring over a matter of days.
 Wood decay rate significantly depends on the origin of the culture.
 For P. gigantea, differences between mycelium isolated from stump wood or fruiting body of forest origin, and pure culture from commercial Rotstop, were described by Żółciak et al. [62].
 Mgbeahuruike et al. [93] did not find differences in decay rate of Norway spruce and Scots pine wood, but decay rates for Rotstop isolates were different.
 Sierota [63] found dry wood weight loss in Scots pine stumps after 6 months from silvicultural harvesting of 2.95, 17.46 and 21.84%, respectively, for stump wood collected from salvage cutting, routine cutting and in stumps inoculated with P. gigantea.
-At the same time, the average decay of lateral roots was 39.4%, with roots that were in moist conditions being more decayed than from drier conditions.
+At the same time, the average decay of lateral roots was 39.4%, with roots that were in moist conditions (after water saturation) being more decayed than from drier conditions (no saturated).

 Wood decay activity of Heterobasidion and Phlebiopsis determines the success of biological control, especially since wood decomposition can be slowed down also by the bordering of xylem defense wood [94]. Żółciak et al. [62] compared the rate of Norway spruce decay between isolates of Heterobasidion and Phlebiopsis and found ~33% wood loss for P. gigantea isolates and ~25% loss for H. parviporum isolates (Fig. 7).